wasiqtayya/Patient-Record-Management-System/README.md

 ## Overview

-The **Patient Record Management System** is a Java-based application designed to manage and store patient records efficiently.
-It utilizes Firebase Database for real-time data storage and synchronization.
-This system provides functionalities for managing patient information, including personal details, medical history, and appointment records.
+The **Patient Record Management System** is a Java-based application designed to efficiently manage and store patient records.
+Utilizing Firebase Database, the system ensures real-time data storage and synchronization.
+It provides functionalities for handling patient information, including personal details and comprehensive patient records.

 ## Features

 - **Patient Registration:** Add new patient records with personal and contact information.
-- **Medical History Management:** Maintain and update patient medical history.
+- **Record Management:** Maintain and update detailed patient records.
-- **Appointment Scheduling:** Schedule and manage patient appointments.
 - **Real-time Data Sync:** Seamless data synchronization across devices using Firebase Database.
 - **Data Security:** Secure storage and retrieval of patient data.